lspector/propeller/src/docs_src/Adding_Problem.md

       (list true false \t \f \& \|))))

 (defn error-function
-  "Finds the behaviors and errors of an individual: Error is 0 if the value and the program's selected behavior match, or 1 if they differ, or 1000000 if no behavior is produced.
-The behavior is here defined as the final top item on the BOOLEAN stack."
   [argmap data individual]
   (let [program (genome/plushy->push (:plushy individual) argmap)
         inputs (map (fn [i] (get i :input1)) data)